MailTape/MailTape-v1/_posts/2015-07-12-Hugo-Kepler.md

 ---

 <p id="introduction">
 This morning, be prepared for a shower of heart throbbing words and melodies that will pull your soul away from any puddles of sorrow.
 Kepler chooses simplicity, transporting you to a land of sunset and white musk.
-But the sun’s universal and we will be touched with heat rays of lyrical ambivalence, tempting you to light smiles of genuine contentment, guaranteed to feed empty desires.
+But the sun is universal and we will be touched with heat rays of lyrical ambivalence, tempting you to light smiles of genuine contentment, guaranteed to feed empty desires.
 </p>

 # Water in the desert.